Introduction:

 Common Causes of Memory Difficulties

-Stroke or brain injury – Damage to brain areas responsible for memory.
+- Stroke or brain injury – Can damage areas of the brain responsible for storing and retrieving information.

-Stress, anxiety, or depression – These can impact focus and recall.
+Stress, anxiety, or depression – Emotional strain can affect concentration and the ability to remember details.

 Common Causes of Communication Challenges

-Cognitive-communication disorders – Problems with attention, organization, and expression.
+Cognitive-communication disorders – Impact organization, attention, and expression.

-Speech and language delays – Can continue into adulthood if untreated.
+Speech and language delays – Some difficulties continue into adulthood without early treatment.

-Understanding the root cause is the first step to finding the right memory and communication support.
+Understanding the root cause is the foundation for choosing the right support and treatment.

 The Importance of Early Intervention